-OVERVIEW: Jacobs, a signatory of the Giving Pledge, gives primarily to educational institutions and the San Diego community as a whole.
-He and his wife Joan were awarded the Carnegie Medal for Philanthropy in 2015.
+OVERVIEW: Irwin and Joan Jacobs, who are part of the Giving Pledge, give primarily to educational institutions and the San Diego community as a whole.
+The couple was awarded the Carnegie Medal for Philanthropy in 2015.

 BACKGROUND: Irwin Jacobs came from modest roots, growing up in New Bedford, Massachusetts.
 He attended Cornell University, receiving a degree in electrical engineering and computer science, and a masters and doctorate from MIT.
 After spending more than a decade in academia as a professor at MIT the University of California San Diego, Jacobs moved into the private sector.
 He had already co-founded a company called Linkabit in 1968, which specialized in satellite encryption services, but it was not until 1985 that he founded Qualcomm.
 Jacobs led the company for 27 years, turning it into a telecommunications giant before leaving the board in March 2012 and handing the company over to his son Paul.

-SAN DIEGO COMMUNITY: Much of Jacobs's philanthropy over the years has been focused on arts, culture, and education in the San Diego community.
-As a key player in San Diegans 4 Great Schools, Jacobs has been behind several efforts to remake the San Diego Unified School District board so that it is more responsive to the community.
+SAN DIEGO COMMUNITY: Much of the couple's philanthropy over the years has been focused on arts, culture, and education in the San Diego community.
+As a key player in San Diegans 4 Great Schools, Jacobs has been behind several efforts to remake the San Diego Unified School District board.
 He's also been a key contributor to plans to give the city's Balboa Park a makeover and a major contributor and organizer in planning for a new central library in downtown San Diego.
 Here's a short list of a few of Jacobs' larger donations:

 - $110 million to the University of California at San Diego to build an eponymous engineering school